danielbodnar/awesome-stars/README.md

 - [questdb/questdb](https://github.com/questdb/questdb) - An open source time-series database for fast ingest and SQL queries
 - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The Postgres for stream processing, analytics, and management. 🚀 10x easier. 🚀 10x more cost-efficient.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The Postgres for stream processing, analytics, and management.
+KsqlDB and Apache Flink alternative. 🚀 10x easier. 🚀 10x more cost-efficient.
 - [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
 Built on top of popular and modern tech
 - [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from website
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.